 While it requires a great deal of vulnerability for us to define our boundaries with one another as humans, it is just not so with the horses.
 Sure, it still requires vulnerability on our part to draw the line with them, especially in the beginning when we’re not used to being so clear about what we will and won’t allow in our lives.
 But for them, everything is on the table.
 There is no hidden agenda.
 There is no under-breath mumbling.
 There is no self righteous indignation, and above all else there is no resentment.

 When horses define their own personal boundaries with one another, they are often imperceptible to onlookers.
 As I mentioned in my last post, horses speak a very subtle language.
 But there are times that call for speaking up and demanding their boundaries be respected.
 In their world, it can even escalate to a violent lashing out, biting, and kicking.
-(This would not be acceptable or allowed behavior with humans, particularly in a working round pen environment and my herd knows and obeys this absolute).
-But the remarkable thing about observing their life after a boundary setting, is that It Goes On.
+But the remarkable thing about observing their life after a boundary setting, is that It.
+Goes.
+On.
 Whether it was a frantic episode between two horses, or a quiet, tearful moment with a newly empowered woman in the round pen, they hold no resentment.
 Neither do they hold sadness for you, or pride for you.
 That is not their job.
 Their responsibility ended with their response to your boundary.
 Everything else is up to you.
 And while that may seem overwhelming, it is also absolutely incredibly empowering.

 If you’re feeling a little tapped out this season, or you see your daughter struggling to define what she will and will not allow from others, or if either of you are feeling the slow creep of “insignificant” violations seeping in on you, I invite you to come here.
 Come here and feel what it feels like to know what you want, say what you want, and not have energy around what the response to that declaration will be.
 This is how you practice.
 This is how you get the confidence and the empowerment to take these skills out into the world and create meaningful change for your self, your health, and your beautiful life!